Meka Whaitiri stands aside amid investigation into 'staffing matter' in her office

-Government Minister Meka Whaitiri will stand aside from her portolios while an investigation is carried out into a staffing matter in her office.
+Government Minister Meka Whaitiri will stand aside from her portfolios while an investigation is carried out into a staffing matter in her office.

 Prime Minister Jacinda Ardern said she had accepted Whaitiri's offer to stand aside while the investigation was done.